The Blog Sidebar contains links to Filming Location posts. These include:

 Particularly in ‘Mandala’, the camera focuses on time-wasting action in the foreground in order to keep the background building in view as long as possible.
 Unfortunately, there are no dramatic reasons to have a Chicago connection in these scenes, so he has to let the opportunities pass.

-Commercial clerestory strip windows composed of glass squares are used several times in “Breaking Bad” and “Better Call Saul”, but inconsistent styles and dates cloud the intent.
+The names Luxfer and Lucifer have the same Latin roots (light-bearer).
+Commercial strip and transom windows composed of Luxfer Prismatic Tile Windows are used several times in “Breaking Bad” and “Better Call Saul”.
 These include:

 The green windows at the Family First Clothing Store are a Pueblo Deco design.
 The Family First Clothing Store, now the Holocaust & Intolerance Museum of New Mexico, is the former Wright’s Trading Post, and dates to 1937 (“Breaking Bad”, Season 1, episode 1, ‘Pilot’).

-Outside the church with its self-help group, the Annapurna Chai House provides a backdrop of (likely post-WWII) clerestory strip windows (“Breaking Bad”, Season 3, episode 11, ‘Abiquiu’);
+Outside the church with its self-help group, the Annapurna Chai House provides a backdrop of Luxfer Prismatic Tile Windows (“Breaking Bad”, Season 3, episode 11, ‘Abiquiu’);

 Jimmy and the Skateboard Twins plan an ambush in front of a street-corner café and across the street from the Albuquerque Community Foundation, formerly Champion Grocery Store, which dates to 1904 (“Better Call Saul”, Season 1, episode 1, ‘Uno’).